 Art.1 – COMPETITION ANNOUNCEMENT

-The competition is open to musicians of all nationalities with no age limit.
+Participation is open to musicians of any nationality, with no age limits.

 Art.2 – CHARACTERISTICS OF COMPETITION SCORES